-Coffees with a pH of 5 or above are considered low acid coffees (with water being neutral at a pH of 7).
+Low Acid Coffee help people that suffer from acid reflux, GERD and other stomach issues.
+Coffees with a pH of 5 or above are considered low acid coffee (with water being neutral at a pH of 7).
 There are many different reasons why and how some coffees are less acidic than others.

 The biggest contributing factors include the altitude the coffee was grown at, with the lower the better, the origin and oftentimes varietal or cultivar of the coffee, the processing method the coffee goes through to strip the coffee seed from the cherry, and of course the roasting process.

 Usually, when coffee is being described as acidic it’s more a comment on its flavor notes rather than the actual acids within the coffee.

 No matter what, there will always be around 30 different acids in your standard cup of coffee.
 How those acids interact with one another, and then how they interact with your stomach, typically determines whether they are considered low acid or not.
 The question is where to begin, how to determine which coffee is right for you and your health concerns, and how to best enjoy your favorite morning routine without upsetting your stomach.